ScreamingPigeon/391OS/README.md

 This is a React web app of 391OS created by team Hope For a Cpp

-The OS is built in Fall 2022
+The OS is a class project for the course ECE 391 at UIUC.
+The OS was built in the Fall of 2022.